 Truth in Television

 - Harry Potter's scar counts; not only is his scar an indication that he survived the Killing Curse, but it twinges whenever Voldemort is feeling something particularly strong.
+The connection to Voldemort becomes stronger as the series continues.

 - The titular character's scar in Robin McKinley's book Sunshine.
 After Sunshine defeats the vampire who gave it to her, it disappears completely.